Vladbrkn/iohk/README.md

 ## Metrics

 ### **Data Preparation**:
   A copy of the master dataset was created as a working DataFrame, referred to here as `metrics_df`, to perform calculations without altering the original master data.
+The `principal_amount` and `write_off_amount` were both converted to USD so as to ensure that calculations are on the same scale.
+These were named `columns_usd`.

 ### **Helper Functions**:
   Developed and added helper functions to calculate various metrics, including: